 Orville J. Nave, Nave's Topical Bible, public domain.
 A classic list of Bible references arranged by topic.
 Contains over 100,000 Scripture passages cross-referenced under nearly 20,000 Bible topics.

 James Orr, International Standard Bible Encyclopedia, public domain.
-Commentary on people, places, things and doctrines of the Bible, arranged by topic.
+Encyclopedia of people, places, things and doctrines of the Bible, arranged by topic.
 Includes references to relevant Bible passages.

 Leo Rosten, Religions of America, Simon & Schuster, 1975.
 History and beliefs of the various denominations in the United States.